icco/pseudoweb/_posts/2012-09-03-what-i-learned-at-burning-man-2012.md

  > Our community is committed to a radically participatory ethic.
 We believe that transformative change, whether in the individual or in society, can occur only through the medium of deeply personal participation.
 We achieve being through doing.
 Everyone is invited to work.
 Everyone is invited to play.
 We make the world real through actions that open the heart.

+This speaks for itself, I believe.

 ## Immediacy

  > Immediate experience is, in many ways, the most important touchstone of value in our culture.
 We seek to overcome barriers that stand between us and a recognition of our inner selves, the reality of those around us, participation in society, and contact with a natural world exceeding human powers.
 No idea can substitute for this experience.

+The thing about Burning Man, is if you see something, you have to check it out, because it may not be there tomorrow, or ever again.
+You get on the car if it's stopped in front of you, it doesn't matter where it's going or who is on it.
+Just enjoy the ride and have fun.

 I hope that gives you some idea of what I experienced.
 I'll leave you with a nice slide show: